 New Jersey is no stranger to online gambling.
 The state legalized both online casinos and online poker rooms way back in 2013, and in 2018 it also made it legal to bet with online sportsbooks.
 No wonder that many view the Garden State as being a veritable Garden of Eden for online gambling fans.

-One this page we will provide you with a brief history of online gambling in New Jersey as well as direct links to our more specific pages about online casinos, poker rooms and sportsbooks in the state.
+On this page, we will provide you with a brief history of online gambling in New Jersey as well as direct links to our more specific pages about online casinos, poker rooms, and sportsbooks in the state.
 In addition, we will give you a comprehensive list of venues that are fully licensed and regulated so that you can always play in a safe and legal way.

-New Jersey has been a gamblers paradise for years, with Atlantic City and its nine-based land-based casinos having been a big draw from the outset.
+New Jersey has been a gamblers paradise for years, and Atlantic City, with its nine-based land-based casinos, has been a big draw from the outset.
 However, it was the advent of New Jersey online gambling that helped to make it even more attractive.

 New Jersey is currently one of just a handful of states in which it is completely legal to play at online casinos.
 Add in the fact that online sportsbooks and online poker rooms are also legal here and bettors in New Jersey want for nothing.

 However, it hasn't always been like this...

 New Jersey had to overcome quite a few hurdles before it could fully legalize online gambling.

 First, the state had to deal with the 1961 Wire Act and the 2006 Unlawful Internet Gambling Enforcement Act (UIGEA).
 These made online gambling illegal, and there were plenty of government officials who would have been quite happy for things to stay that way.

 A breakthrough came in February 2013, when Governor Chris Christie signed a revised version of bill A2578/S1565.
 This piece of legislation made it possible for land-based casinos to be issued with licenses that would enable them to operate affiliated online gaming websites.